gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 pale red-headed man in an ever-changing coat, a tall black figure in a dust-colored *deel*, and a round-faced brown girl trailing in their wake---but no one smiled or said hello.

+FIXME: Erileine stays behind.

+FIXME: introduce the boat ride.

+Forecastle's lone air dock was a weatherbeaten pine shelf, ten strides deep and forty long, whose tree-trunk railing posts doubled as stanchions.
+Tiny compared to the four-story monsters at Ruuda-in-Ruuda or Yadanapore, it was adequate for the clouds, magic carpets, and more unusual visitors the mountain received between its northern and southern berths.

+FIXME: getting on the boat

+Razi tossed his bag into the boat.
+As he reached for the gunwale, Thomas said, "Oh, but wait.
+What about your apprentice?"

+Razi's face twitched.
+"I beg your pardon?"

+Thomas raised his eyebrows innocently at Erileine.
+"Have you flown before?
+There's really nothing like it."

+Erileine stared at Thomas blankly.
+"Um..."

+"She will not need to accompany us," Razi said firmly.

+"Really?
+But they're always so *helpful*, your apprentices."
+The magician's smile broadened.
+"Besides, there ought to be at least one Avauntois on board, don't you think?
+Just to keep us both honest?"

+Erileine could almost hear the space between the two men's locked eyes crackle.

+FIXME: Razi gives in.

+With a sigh, Razi slid over to make room as Erileine stepped awkwardly into the flying boat.
+Thomas slipped the stay cord off the rudder.
+"Sit on the other side," he instructed, his voice serious for once.
+"We'll be off balance otherwise.
+And hold onto the gunwale.
+And whatever you do, don't stand up unless you want to fall down.
+A long way down."

+He didn't do anything that Erileine could see, but the sail suddenly bellied out, full of wind.
+The boat rose smoothly and swiftly into the air.

+Her knuckles white on the gunwale, Erileine peered over the side. *So this is what birds see,* she thought.

+The Hardeck was a slate-roofed L, the market square a bustling jigsaw of color in front of it.
+A lake of brown faces looked up, some shading their eyes, others pointing or waving.
+Forecastle spread out around them, gray cobblestones making crooked gray streams between the canyon walls of the houses.
+Chickens squawked and clucked in rooftop coops; smoke rose from a double hundred chimneys, and kites fluttered in the wind.
+It was different than looking down on the world from Avaunt---closer, faster, and a thousand times more exciting.

+The boat's green and white pennant snapped above the sail as they climbed higher and higher.
+Vertigo suddenly rose in her throat as she remembered Fraederiq falling ...

+Thomas banked to starboard.
+"Rather the view, isn't it?" he said loudly.
+"Shall we go under?"

+"What?
+I mean, pardon?"

+"Shall we go under the mountain?
+It's quite spectacular."

+"No," Razi said firmly.
+"Just the sides."

+Thomas rolled his eyes at Erileine and swung the rudder to the side.
+The *Presumption* came about obediently.
+Erileine suddenly realized that they were sailing straight into the wind.
+She wasn't sure, but she thought that was supposed to be impossible.  *Then again,* she thought giddily, *We're flying.
+In a boat.*

+A moment later they weren't over the mountain any more, but beside it.
+Erileine's ears were freezing, but she didn't notice.
+The mountain was so big, so rich with detail.
+The sheet moss that hung on the braided pines was northern, as were the pines themselves.
+The jungle creeper vines that sprouted brown and yellow from tiny cracks in the rock were from the south.
+The cold killed them off when Avaunt went north, but they recolonized it every time the mountain returned to Mau Ngapcha.

+And the birds---how could she not have realized there were so many birds?
+Thousands of them nested in every nook and cranny they could find, on ledges too narrow even for goats' feet, in the branches, or in round nests made of mud and sticks that clung directly to the rock.
+Irvings from the north, blue-crested cockatiels from the south, steelbirds with their blood-red beaks, and others Erileine couldn't name.
+Everything human seemed insignificant compared to the mountain's looming bulk.  *We're just fleas on a whale's back,* she thought with no regard at all for zoology.

+A tawny-crested gull suddenly appeared beside them, wings spread to hold the breeze as it tilted its head to study the boat.
+No food there, it decided, tipping to the side and soaring away with a disappointed cry.

+"*La*, over there," Razi said, pointing.
+"See?"
+Two orange-furred trolls, mother and child from their size, swung from branch to branch through the pines.

+"Whoa," Erileine said in awe.

+Razi smiled.
+"They will have tales to tell when they get home, I think."

+Erileine gaped.
+"Do you think they're Gifted?"

+"Ah?
+Oh, *la*, no, no, I just meant..."
+The bookster shook his head, amused.
+"No, I'm sure they're not.
+They would have asked for sanctuary by now if they were."

+"Oh."
+Other than Jack, and the condors, and a raccoon who had tried and failed to sell bad poetry in Forecastle the year before, Erileine had never met a Gifted animal.

+"Whoa!"
+She clutched the gunwale as the boat turned sharply---so sharply that even Razi lurched.
+"Look!" the magician pointed.
+"There, you see?"

+For a moment Erileine didn't understand what he was pointing at, but then the darkness on the face of the cliff resolved itself.
+It was the mouth of a tunnel, too rectangular to be natural.
+Like everythng left behind by the Pilots, the steps inside were tilted a quarter-arc from true.

+Beside the tunnel, two men in rough clothes were scrambling up the rock face as fast as they could.
+Both had axes on their backs, and both wore climbing harnesses anchored by long ropes to trees growing above the tunnel mouth.
+As Erileine watched, they dove into the undergrowth and vanished from view.

+"Can you take us closer?"
+Razi asked Thomas.

+The magician nodded briskly.
+"Your wish is my every desire.
+Best to hold on, though.
+The wind might be a little playful."

+"Playful" turned out to be an understatement.
+As they neared the cliff, the air being shouldered aside by the mountain made the *Presumption* dance like a scrap of cinnamon bark in a pot of boiling water.
+Thomas held them as steady as he could twenty strides away from the cliff face while they studied the tunnel mouth.
+It had been weathered smooth by centuries of southern rain, desert grit storms, and northern frost, but inside, the stairs inside could have been cut that morning.

+A dozen freshly-cut stumps clustered around the tunnel mouth.  *It would have been hellish hard work*, Erileine thought.
+Dangling in a harness as you swung the ax, having to watch that you didn't chop through the rope you were hanging on...
+They must have been at it for hours.

+But something else was asking for her attention.
+Something about the vests the two men had been wearing...
+"They're Hett!" she exclaimed, immediately adding, "At least, I think so."

+Razi studied the mountainside thoughtfully.  "*La*, well, I think this deserves the captain's notice, don't you?"

+"Indeed," Thomas said.
+"Travel is *so* educational, isn't it?"
+He smiled at his passengers and nudged the rudder, setting the boat's course forward once again.

 As they neared the market square, voices shouted in unison.
 They rounded the corner to discover that half the stalls had been cleared